ThirstyBear (Montgomery)

-ThirstyBear is a brew pub and restaurant in downtown San Francisco.
-They make their own beers, keeping seven on tap and rotating in one or two seasonals.
+ThirstyBear Organic Brewery is a brew pub and Spanish tapas restaurant in downtown San Francisco.
+They make their own organic beers, keeping seven on tap and rotating in one or two seasonals.
 In 2009 they embarked on a modest barrel-aging program and periodically put one on tap.
-Tapas are the popular lunch or dinner fare.
+Small tapas plates made from sustainable and organic ingredients whenever possible are the heart of their popular menu.

 661 Howard St. (at 3rd St.), S.F., 415 974-0905